How to Add Subtitles to iMovie (Mac, iPhone, Online)

 Preview and share.

-Done with captioning the video.
-You can download the FHD video to your hard drive or directly share it to your YouTube channel, TikTok, Dropbox, or Google Drive; a clickable link is also available for your newsletter, blogs, or other repurposing.
+Done with the editing.
+You can download the 1080P iMovie video with burned-in subtitles to your computer or directly share it on YouTube, Google Drive, One Drive, Dropbox, or even TikTok; a clickable link is also available for your blog posts, newsletters, or other repurposings.

-Multiple ways to share and repurpose your videos
+Easily share and repurpose your video content.

 FAQs about How to Add Subtitles to iMovie